NorseByte/opensource-tracker/README.md

 Stores all your usernames and password for the different openSource sites.

 ### 2. Edges_insta
 Have list of all the connections.
 Rows are target, source, weight and type.
-This is all made to be used with gephi for visualising the data in graph form.
+This is all made to be used with gephi for visualizing the data in graph form.
 The numbers are connected to ID in nodes.
 Show how is following or connected to who.

 ### 3. nodes
 List of all the nodes created.
 They all have their own ID.
-It also contain all information scraped on a single user like username, email, bio and so on found in the dirrent scraping sites.
+It also contain all information scraped on a single user like username, email, bio and so on found in the different scraping sites.

 ### 4. Options
-Tempory table to store information like follow list, last search and so on for the program to use.
+Temporary table to store information like follow list, last search and so on for the program to use.

 ### 5. New_insta
 This table have a list of all instagram accounts that have been found during scraping.
 The program will used this to see witch account have not yet been fully scraped.
 When it is finnish are the account set to DONE.
 If you dont want the account to be scraped set the WAIT value to True.
 0 = False, 1 = True.

 ### 6. Export
 To export the data you can connect to the DB file under the db/folder.
 Or you can export it from the program.
 From main menu choose export.
 It will the generate two files **nodes.csv** and **egdes.csv**.
-You can then import this into your favourite graphic displayer.
+You can then import this into your favorite graphic display.

 ## Common Error